The Blu Ribbon Revolution

 The book looks into the aspect of Corporate Social Responsibility (CSR) as a tool for measured efforts towards poverty alleviation while aligning business objectives.
 In the book Manikan strikes a contrast between excessive wealth vis-à-vis stark poverty and inadequate resource distribution across globally deprived regions.

-Insights into major developmental and relief efforts across governments, multi-lateral organizations, non-governmental organization (NGO's), and individuals are accentuated.
+Insights into major developmental and relief efforts across governments, multi-lateral organizations, non-governmental organization (NGOs), and individuals are accentuated.
 But the main highlight of the book is CSR and its far reaching and sustainable practices that have brought about measurable changes and improved conditions across economic zones.

 Abstract

 The Blu Ribbon Revolution starts off by addressing key issues of poverty particularly in least developed countries (LDCs).
 Manikan further discusses the causes of poverty with historical ramifications and progressively highlights alleviations efforts.
 The book divided in four phases concludes with the importance of CSR, case studies and provides an easily implementable CSR business framework.